Otto Konrad: Club career

-Also, he scored the goal of the 1994/1995 season against Stahl Linz In 1995, he won the Römer Award in honour of his success.
+Also, he scored the goal of the 1994–95 season against Stahl Linz In 1995, he won the Römer Award in honour of his success.

 In 1997, he joined Spanish side Real Zaragoza to become their first goalkeeper but he left them after only one and a half season to return to Austria.

 International career

 He made his debut for Austria in a May 1989 friendly match against Norway and was a participant at the 1990 FIFA World Cup.
-He earned 12 caps, no goals scored.
+He earned 12 caps.
 His last international was an August 1995 European Championship qualification match against Latvia.